South Mountain Community College… A Phoenix Tradition

 In 2004, another Maricopa Community College District bond was approved by voters, providing funding for a variety of college projects, including acquisition of land for future facilities in Laveen.
 An upgrade to our popular Guadalupe Center and a new campus building designed for use by Northern Arizona University were also paid for through this bond.

-Having observed the 30th anniversary of its opening in 2009/2010, South Mountain Community College looks forward to many more years of quality service to its community, and helping all area residents seeking education and training to improve their lives to “climb higher!”
+No celebrating its 40th anniversary in 2019/20, South Mountain Community College looks forward to many more years of quality service to its community, and helping all area residents seeking education and training to improve their lives to “climb higher!”

 Dr. Joyce K. Elsner